 Are you saving for a vacation, a house, a car, or an emergency fund?
 Then investing might not be the best choice at all.
 Investing is often too risky for these short-term investment goals as you risk losing the value of your investment in case of unexpected turbulence in the market.
 Instead, it would be best to look into saving the money in a savings account where you can easily and quickly access it without a potential loss in value.

-Unless you are fortunate enough to inherit a large sum of money or win the lottery, you, unfortunately, cannot avoid to start investing.
 Saving and investing help you build your wealth and reach your financial goals, like retiring with a comfortable nest egg or buying your own house.
+And unless you are fortunate enough to inherit a large sum of money or win the lottery, you, unfortunately, cannot avoid to start investing.

 Failing to save and invest any money can have serious consequences.
 For example, you might not be able to live a comfortable life after you retire and might need to keep working to pay your bills.
 In addition, your health-related costs will rise as you get older.
 As a result, you will become entirely dependent on others to maintain your current lifestyle.

-Many people postpone investing because they think they cannot afford to spend extra money.
+Many people postpone investing because they think they cannot afford to spend extra money right now.
 They want to wait until they make more money.
 However, when the time and their household income increase, they rather increase their living expenses than start investing.

 Everyone can invest if they want to.
 However, most people have it backward and invest whatever is left at the end of the month.
 A better approach is to invest a fixed percentage of your income directly after receiving your salary, ideally using an automatic withdrawal from your bank account.
 The remaining amount then is yours to be spent as you need.

 The unfortunate truth is that most people do the opposite, though.
 They are living paycheck to paycheck and never start investing.
 For them, investing is not a priority.
-However, they miss out on their most significant opportunity to achieve financial independence and reach their financial goals.
+However, they miss out on their most significant opportunity to achieve financial independence, reach their financial goals, and live the life they want.

-Make investing a priority!
 It never hurts to have some extra savings or investments left.
 But it will most definitely hurt not to have them.
+Make investing a priority and reach your financial goals!

 You might be tempted to just invest a lump sum and be done with investing.
 If you invest it with a high rate of return, you can benefit from the power of compounding, so you should still be able to reach your financial goals, right?